jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 ![All months](/assets/images/post4_NVPower_all_hourly.png)

 Some macroscopic patterns are intuitive and symmetrical.
 December and January appear to be the lowest production months, followed by November and
 February.
-The late spring and summer are a bit strange -- although June is a strong month, April and May are perhaps even better, and July is suprisingly weak (perhaps because monsoon season brings frequent morning clouds?).
+The late spring and summer are a bit strange -- although June is a strong month, May look even better, and July looks weak compared to April
+(perhaps because monsoon season brings frequent morning clouds?).

 NEXT UP - TABLES